DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "RAE," Jason said aloud, "can you project a harmonic signature?
 Something Elyra would recognize."

 *I can try.
 But my patterns are fragmented.
-I may not match what she remembers.*
+I may not match what she remembers from our last contact.*

 "Do it anyway."